 This business plan continues to build on the work commenced in 2013/14.
-Our objectives for the coming year remain broadly the same, focusing on:
+Our objectives for the coming year are consistent with our strategy, published in July 2014, and focus on:

 - Supporting the sector to provide high quality, safe care with the best possible outcomes for patients - Improving the effectiveness and transparency of the information we hold, collect and provide - Seeking further efficiencies and ensuring the organisation and its staff are equipped to deliver associated changes.